top of page

 IMG_6750.JPG

-How to live with a Field Cloth
+Living with a Field Cloth

 They are made to be:

-lived with
+lived with,

-breathed with
+breathed with,

-moved beside
+moved beside,

-rested beneath
+rested beneath.

-Some people hang them in their homes or studios.
+Some are hung in homes or studios.

 Each one finds its own way.